ka2in/mydocusaurus/blog/2022-01-30-first-blog-post.md

 Judging by the names appearing in the attendees list, I suppose that I was the only non-European in the meeting room.
 It was striking to see that the examples used were too ethnocentric, to say the least.

-Personally, I think that the choice of the examples was a big *faux pas* and that they would cause real indignation among the attendees if the presentation were to be held in front of a non-European audience (e.g. in an Asian or African country).
+Personally, I think that the choice of the examples was a big *faux pas*, and that they would cause real indignation among the attendees if the presentation were to be held in front of a non-European audience (e.g. in an Asian or African country).

 Dear speaker, you are shooting yourself in the foot with such examples.
 If you have any non-European students, ask them what they think about your examples.
 You may need to adapt your content as soon as possible to avoid any future issues with international audiences.